 Here’s just 10 highlights from this gem of South East Asia:

 The sprawling capital of Indonesia, Jakarta is the centre of the action and where you’ll discover just how diverse this country really is.
-Inhale the smells from Malay and Chinese cafes as you wander past Dutch colonial buildings and listen to the call to prayer from a nearby mosque… all while suited executives make business deals in skyscraping offices around you.
+Inhale the smells from Malay and Chinese cafes as you wander past 19th-century style Dutch buildings and listen to the call to prayer from a nearby mosque… all while suited executives make business deals in skyscraping offices around you.

 If Jakarta is the brain of Java, then Yogyakarta is its heart and soul.
 The cultural centre of the island (and maybe even the whole of Indonesia), you’ll find batik workshops, life-changing street food, the famous Ramayana Ballet and so much more here.
 Take a quick bike ride through the city and suddenly you’re surrounded by rice paddies with brooding volcanoes in the distance.